MariusLombard-Platet/search_engine_assignment/README.md

 Measures
 --------

 Just run `measures.py` to get a whole set of measures for your current config.
-Warning : this will give strange results for boolean search, since the queries are not in NCF form.
+Warning : this will give strange results for boolean search, since the queries are not in NDF.
 See [docs/measures.md](measures.md) for more details.

 Reverse index
 -------------